Travel expert Simon Calder answers 15 questions on your next trip

 It continues: “We have paired a comprehensive destination-wide approach with a laser-like focus, committed to providing the highest levels of health for visitors, tourism workers and local communities.”

 So what does that mean for tourists like you?
 Well, the government has created “resilient corridors” that it claims “encompass the majority of the island’s tourism regions” – basically resorts along the northern and southern coasts.

-The idea is that you can carry on much as normal, though leaving you accommodation comes with strict conditions attached.
+The idea is that you can carry on much as normal, though leaving your accommodation comes with strict conditions attached.

 The government explains: “Under this measure, persons are required to remain at their hotel/resort within the corridor for the duration of their stay.